respiratory-immunology-lab/metabolome-lipidome-MSDIAL/pmp_preprocessing/scripts/README.md

 #### Basic usage

-At the simplest level, if you are satisfied with the default parameter values, you can implement function as shown below (an example for stool metabolomics).
+At the simplest level, if you are satisfied with the default parameter values, you can implement the function as shown below (an example for stool metabolomics).
 It is still recommended that you manually set the columns containing the information and intensity values (of blanks, QCs, and samples) to ensure you get the results you expect.

 ```r